shraddhavp/WebDevelopmentBootCamp1/README.md

-This repository contains all the projects created by Shraddhavp in frontend Technologies
+This repository contains all the Web Development projects created by Shraddhavp.

 # Tech stack used